 Liechtenstein Gorge originates from glaciers.
 It's associated with plenty of myths and legends, and I must say, at times, I could almost feel the mystical dangers, too.
 Interestingly, it got its name from Johann II of Liechtenstein, who contributed 600 gold coins to the opening of the monument, enabling the locals from St. Johann im Pongau to fulfill a long-standing dream.
 Locals are still proud of the gorge to this day, as it ranks among the longest and deepest gorges in the Alps.

-We set off in the morning from our fantastic four-star hotel, Aktivhotel Alpendorf.
-Even though the journey to the gorge only took us 15 minutes, we started quite early, which was a perfect decision.
-Based on photos on the internet we could see that the pathways that lead through Lichtenstein Gorge are narrow, so I didn't want to be in a traffic jam with e-cyclists and other day trippers.
+I set off in the morning from my fantastic 4-star hotel, Aktivhotel Alpendorf.
+Even though the journey to the gorge only took 15 minutes, I started quite early, which was a smart decision.

 According to the official website, the gorge is visited by 170,000 visitors annually.
 Heaven forbid we all show up there on the same day!
-We left the car in the parking lot, which is a short distance from the ticket counter, about 400 m.
-Inside the building where the ticket counter is, there's also a restaurant with outdoor seating.
-However, since we had breakfast already, we skipped the refreshments and went straight to the gorge entrance.
+I left the car in the parking lot, which is a short distance from the ticket counter, about 400 m (1,300 ft).
+There’s a restaurant there, too, which has outdoor seating.

 Map of out & back Lichtenstein Klamm hike (see full details on Alltrails)